I've Always Struggled With Occasional Insomnia—Until I Tried This

 Whatever the mechanism, I'm grateful to have found a tool that reminds me that restful nights and refreshing mornings are never impossible.

-I can happily say that I haven't had an extended period of sleeplessness since I started taking magnesium+, and look forward to continuing to take it every night.
+I can happily say that I haven't had an extended period of sleeplessness since I started taking sleep support+, and look forward to continuing to take it every night.